6 Best Cities to Visit in Ireland

 2. Dublin

-Next on our list of the best cities to visit in Ireland, we couldn’t forget to mention the city of Dublin.
-Dublin is the largest city in Ireland and the most popular among tourists.
-Who flocks here on any given trip to Ireland?
-It’s probably the most multicultural city in Ireland and there is an endless list of great things to check out in Dublin.
+Next on our list of the best cities to visit in Ireland is Dublin, a city no one could forget!
+Dublin, the country’s capital city, is the largest city in Ireland and the most popular among tourists.
+It’s probably the most multicultural city in Ireland, and there is an endless list of great things to check out in Dublin.

-The city is full of character and Irish charm that makes people want to come back for more.
-From its cobbled streets to classic pubs, popular attractions and architecture, Dublin is a city that won’t let you down.
+The city is full of character and Irish charm that makes locals and tourists alike want to come back for more.
+From its cobbled streets to classic pubs to its popular attractions and architecture, Dublin is a city that won’t let you down.

 The Guinness Storehouse

 If you ask anyone what Ireland is famous for, I bet a lot of people will immediately think of Guinness.
-So, a trip to Dublin wouldn’t be complete without taking a visit to the iconic Guinness Storehouse.
+With this in mind, a trip to Dublin wouldn’t be complete without making a visit to the iconic Guinness Storehouse.

-At the storehouse, you can learn more about the famous drink, its interesting history and how it is made.
-As well as learning how to pour the perfect pint of Guinness and checking out the Gravity Bar.
-One of the best experiences if you’re a fan of one of the world’s most recognisable Irish drinks.
+At the storehouse, guests can learn more about the famous drink, its exciting history, and how it is made.
+Visitors even get taught how to pour the perfect pint of Guinness!
+Once your tour of the storehouse is complete, make sure to check out the Gravity Bar and have a pint!

 Book of Kells

-Dublin is full of interesting history you shouldn’t miss out on, such as checking out the world’s oldest book located at Trinity College.
-This is one of those must-sees while in Dublin, the book is considered one of Ireland’s best cultural treasures.
+Dublin is full of exciting and thought-provoking history you shouldn’t miss out on.
+One of the most iconic pieces of history in the city is the world’s oldest book, located at Trinity College.
+Visiting the library and seeing the book is a must-do while in Dublin.
+The book is considered one of Ireland’s best cultural treasures.

 Kilmainham Gaol